-Victims of harassment and discrimination can also approach the DoE, and file a claim against their college for violating Title IX.
+Victims of harassment and discrimination can also approach the DoE and file a claim against their college for violating Title IX.
 The Department of Education can penalize colleges for such violations.
-They can also force the college to change their policies and procedures.
+They can also force the college to change its policies and procedures.

 - File a lawsuit

 Title IX allows victims to file a lawsuit against the institution for failing to protect their Title IX rights.
 Victims can file for compensation under Title IX, and claim damages from the colleges for failing to protect them.

 Who does Title IX protect?

 Title IX protections apply to all institutions receiving funding from the federal government.
 Title IX applies to all K12 schools, colleges, and universities.
 Title IX applies to all educational programs run by federal funds.
 If an institute is not federally funded but receives funding for certain programs and activities, then those programs and activities would fall under the preview of the Title IX law.

 Moreover, institutions are responsible for off-campus sexual harassment at facilities owned or controlled by student organizations sanctioned by the college.

 Title IX protections are designed to benefit everyone, girls, women, boys, and men.
 Title IX protects all students, faculty, and staff from sex discrimination.
 These protections are available to them regardless of their sexual orientation, gender identity, race, ability, or immigration status.